 A brochure and map from 1970 list the anticipated completion of Boma in June of that year.
 The brochure noted that exhibits would include a seal and otter pool, a contact area where animals could be fed and petted, and other birds and mammals on display.
 Also part of Boma was a nursery & kitchen facility, and Nocturnal Mountain (later Curiosity Caverns), where guests could walk through and see specially lighted enclosures featuring 13 species of nocturnal animals.

 An Orlando Sentinel article on May 27, 1970, noted the new area would be previewed on June 5 as part of an announcement of future development plans at Busch Gardens.
-The article describes Boma as “a two and one half acre planted forest where young animals may be viewed at extremely close range from foot paths locates throughout the area.”
+The article describes Boma as “a two and one half acre planted forest where young animals may be viewed at extremely close range from foot paths located throughout the area.”
 The piece goes on to note Boma was expected to open to the public on July 1.

 In the early 1970s, additions to Boma included elephant rides and a children’s play area.
 A 1974 map lists area attractions including an otter pool, free-flight aviary, and animal contact area, as well as a snack bar and gift shop near the Nairobi train station.
 Strollers and wheelchairs could also be rented at a stand near the front of the area, which is the present-day Caravan Crossing gift shop.

-By the mid-1970s, the area was renamed Nairobi after the nearby train station and continued to expand with an animal nursery and other improvements.
+In 1976, the area was renamed Nairobi after the nearby train station and continued to expand with an animal nursery and other improvements.
 Today, Myombe Reserve occupies much of the land that was part of the original Boma.